The Day I Became A Bird is an illustrated story about relationships and feelings. Ingrid Chabbert (Author). Raúl Nieto Guridi (Illustrator).

 “People seem to believe that if what they are asked to describe is in front of you and them, then they think there is no need to say what they see because they wrongly assume that we all see the same things in the same way.
 We do not.
 We look at things differently, we notice different aspects, and we use different words when we tell about what we see (Terry Barrett, CRITS, Bloomsbury Publishing, London, 2018).

-Marie Howe’s quotes are from a marvelous On Being (Krista Tippet) podcast.
-(On Being, an interview, The Power of Words)
+NOTES - Marie Howe’s quotes are from this marvelous podcast.
+On Being, an interview, The Power of Words)